 Because different people experience pain differently, pain medication will not completely eliminate pain and must be managed according to each individual's tolerance and side effects.
-Our goal is to have a pain level that is both manageable and tolerable.
+Our goal is to help you achieve a pain level that is both manageable and tolerable.